 The depth of poverty has worsened in most countries during the crisis: among people facing monetary poverty, more people have dropped to the bottom of the income distribution ladder since the beginning of the crisis.

 Unemployment is a key factor in people being at risk of poverty.

-In 2014, 47,2 % of people who were unemployed were at risk of poverty.
+In 2016, 48.7% of people who were unemployed were at risk of poverty.
 Severe material deprivation among unemployed people is also higher than within the whole population.
-About 40 million people, (33.2%) of all people at risk of poverty or social exclusion were affected by more than one dimension of poverty in 2014.
-Of these, 3.4 million people in the EU suffered both severe material deprivation and were living in a household with very low work intensity; almost 8.4 millions of them were also at risk of poverty and social exclusion.
+In 2016, 10.8 million people in the EU suffered both severe material deprivation and were living in a household with very low work intensity; almost 8.4 millions of them were also at risk of poverty and social exclusion.
 (Source: Eurostat – SILC Database, January 2018)

 In 2016, 9,6% of the people in employment were living under the poverty threshold.
 In-work poverty increased by 1.3% at the EU-28 level between 2010 and 2016. in 2016, 18.9% of workers were in poverty in Romania, 13.1% in Spain and 14.1% in Greece.
 Generally speaking, men are more affected by in-work poverty than women (10% for men, against 9.1% for women).
 (Source: Eurostat – SILC database, January 2018)